Schreiben Sie uns!

 The entire project, from the filming to the final scenography, took more than 13 months.
-Fifty-three terabytes of data were produced while 65 people worked on the project simultaneously, 20 of whom were CGI specialists alone.
+About 40 terabytes of data were produced while 65 people worked on the project simultaneously, 20 of whom were CGI specialists alone.

 The technology at the heart of the project is an exclusively built fulldome on Maui/Hawaii that combines the architecture, sound system, stereoscopic 3D data and laser projection to create a breathtakingly realistic 360° 3D visual and audio simulation.

-The Humpback Whales of Hawaii is the first in a whole series of experiences that’s already in the pipeline.
+“Humpbacks of Hawaii” is the first in a whole series of experiences that’s already in the pipeline.
 The series of films is part of what’s known as the OCEAN MIND EXPERIENCE, which creates a new type of immersive movie theater and venue for the public.
 The goal is to appeal to the audience’s emotions and raise awareness of the diversity of the underwater world and the creatures that live there and are so worth protecting.

 The goal is equally to encourage debate in society as a whole on today’s challenges faced by the world’s oceans due to, for instance, climate change, rising sea levels, overfishing and pollution.

 “Today, it’s more important than ever to make people aware of our environment.
-That also applies to the world’s oceans,” explains Daniel Opitz.
-“I’ve always wanted to make films that convey the sea’s emotions.
-Whales arouse these emotions because they’re fascinating, almost mystical animals.
+That also applies to the world’s oceans,” explains initiator, producer and director Daniel Opitz.
+“I’ve always wanted to create experiences that convey the sea’s emotions.
+Whales arouse these emotions because they’re fascinating, almost mystical animals with a truly great consciousness.
 Thanks to modern technology, we were able to create an unprecedented method of portraying these vast ocean creatures.
 The result leaves the audience lost for words, goes straight to their hearts and, ultimately, helps us to protect these giants of the seven seas.”